White House Security Clearance Trouble Shines Light On 'High Risk' Backlog Problem

 He points out that in some cases, investigators will pay an in-person visit to an applicant's college "and physically check the college records of individuals rather than doing that online."

-Metzger said too many tactics haven't caught up to modern practies.
+Metzger said too many tactics haven't caught up to modern practices.
 She said she has sat in on background interviews where the investigators took notes on a pad of paper rather than using a tablet or even recording them.

 More broadly, Metzger said investigators could and should a better job using technology to make connections they might miss with human interviews, including using data to "pinpoint connections and understand relationships" between people.